aryna-yukhnevich/dev/README.md

 To specify additional monitored environments, simply append another dictionary block with the same structure.

 **Delivery Methods Configuration**:
-- `name` - the name of your delivery method.
+- `name` <a name="deliver-method-name"></a> - the name of your delivery method.
 Refered in `recipients.json`.
 - `delivery_method_type` - the delivery method type (AWS_SES, SMTP).
 - `sender_email` - the sender email for notifications and digests.

 To specify additional delivery method, simply append another dictionary block with the same structure.

 ### 3. Configure Monitoring Groups  <a name="configure-monitoring-groups"></a>
 The `monitoring_groups.json` configuration file lists all resources to be monitored, grouped logically.
-For example, all glue jobs and lambda functions can be related to Data Ingestion Pipeline.
+For example, all Glue Jobs and Lambda functions can be related to Data Ingestion Pipeline.
 ```json
 {
     "monitoring_groups": [